The Top-6 Messaging Apps for Windows Users

 Pros

-• Offers secured connection: WhatsApp uses end-to-end encryption to make conversations as secure as possible.
+- Offers secured connection: According to WhatsApp's official security documentation, the platform uses end-to-end encryption to make conversations as secure as possible.
 You can share sensitive data without fear.

 Cons